-Depending on the filler used, the girth increase can be temporary or permanent.
+Depending on the filler used, the girth increase can be temporary or non-absorbable.
 The following are the most popular products used for girth enhancement:

 - Made of a gel of hyaluronic acid that holds water and remains as a soft substance in the tissues.

 - The deposits of gel are loosely surrounded by a thin collagen membrane.